QAC Charter & Bylaws

-The Vice President will be elected (two-year term), Secretary (one-year term), Treasurer (one-year term), and Board of Advisors (staggered terms per Article VI).
-The Vice President will move to the position of President upon completion of the term in order to maintain operational continuity within the officer group.
+- The Vice President will be elected (two-year term), Secretary (one-year term), Treasurer (one-year term), and Board of Advisors (staggered terms per Article VI).
+The Vice President will move to the position of President upon completion of the first-year term in order to maintain operational continuity within the officer group.

-In the event that the sitting Vice President is unable to serve as President at the beginning of the Chapter year, the Council, by a two-thirds vote of approval, will use the following procedures in the order shown to fill the President’s billet:
+- In the event that the sitting Vice President is unable to serve as President at the beginning of the Chapter year, the Council, by two-thirds vote of approval, will use the following procedures in the order shown to fill the President’s billet:

-a.
-Continue the sitting President’s term to cover the vacancy period (if agreeable to the sitting President); or
+- Continue the sitting President’s term to cover the vacancy period (if agreeable to the sitting President); or

-b.
-Appoint a President from among the membership to serve in the billet; or
+- Appoint a President from among the membership to serve in the billet; or

-c.
-Add the election of a President to the slate for election.
+- Add the election of a President to the slate for election.

 Article XII Committees

 Regular and Associate Members may be appointed as chairpersons and members of committees and directors of programs and projects as determined by the President with the approval of the Council.
-The President will appoint heads of the following standing committees, subject to the approval of the Council:
+The President will appoint heads of the following standing committees, subject to approval of the Council:

-When appointing a Nominating Committee, the President will select a Past-President of the Quantico Chapter to chair the Committee; and then the Nominating Committee Chairman will name at least two other members of the Chapter to assist him/her on the committee (their names subject to the approval of the Chapter President).
+- When appointing a Nominating Committee, the President will select a Past-President of the Quantico Chapter to chair the Committee; and then the Nominating Committee Chairman will name at least two other members of the Chapter to assist him/her on the committee (their names subject to approval of the Chapter President).